 You can find out more about how Tyreweld works here.

 Checking your dipstick is all well and good – but what about changing the oil itself?
 Many motorists are intimidated by the idea of fiddling with their car’s black stuff, yet it’s a relatively simple procedure that could set you back close to £100 should you take it to a garage.

-To change your oil requires just three caps to be unscrewed – the filler cap, filter cap and drain plug – before being retightened in reverse order.
-Of course, you’ll need a bucket to catch the oil as its drizzles out of your car’s innards – not to mention a steady hand to top your engine up with fresh juice once the caps are back in place.
+To change your oil requires just three caps to be unscrewed – the filler cap, filter cap, and drain plug – before being retightened in reverse order.
+Of course, you’ll need a bucket to catch the oil as it drizzles out of your car’s innards – not to mention a steady hand to top your engine up with fresh juice once the caps are back in place.